DADEVFA/Milestone2/README.md

 - Looks good on all devices, and browsers.
 - Callout button works perfectly.
 - Latest releases has correct links.
 - Signing up for fanmails sends email to correct emailaddress.
 Button changes from Submit to Sent.
+Pressing terms collapses into the terms, and the button changes to "Close terms".
+The terms do look bigger than intended for one second when collapsing, don't know what causes this.
 - Google thinks the font color for darkmode does not have the best contrast.
 Changing this would alter the design.
 Will try slightly brighter color.
 - All CSS and jQuery Hover effects work.
 - Hero section in landscape mode is not good.